cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
  - Review Tags - could changes be reduced to 'primary' changes rather than all changes?
  - Look again and Main Feed/Before/After for content - currently the entire main feed is regenerated - could this be done selectively and/or does other content need before/after help?
+ - S3 Upload:
+  - Delete files not in local (maybe a different window for deletions?)
+  - Revisit naming and intent of the written scripts table and the filter choices in files written
+  - Sort the files to check in the Comp method - not a technical concern but makes it easier to 'see' progress
+  - Filter option in S3 window to hide completed items (and/or sorting or?)
- - Revisit AvalonEdit for the BodyContent Editor for performance reasons
+ - Revisit AvalonEdit for the BodyContent Editor for performance reasons - probably 'as a service' since for perf AvalonEdit doesn't expose a bound Text property
  - Could Tag List javascript be abstracted to site resources easily?
  - Better loading indication on the search lists
  - Continue GUI Context tests in new series